-Several EFIS/MFD manufacturers are currently working to implement the FLARM data port protocol, so we recommend inquiring the status of implementation from the system manufacturer.
+Several EFIS/MFD manufacturers are currently working to implement the FLARM data port protocol and to certify their displays and systems as FLARM Compatible.
+We recommend inquiring about the status of implementation from the system manufacturer.

 More information about the requirement to use a certified FLARM Compatible display, as well as alternative means of compliance, can be found under this FAQ entry.